How to Grow Garlic Organically

 Companion Plants for Garlic

-Garlic makes a great companion to many different garden crops.
-Plant garlic near fruit trees, roses, tomatoes, peppers and leafy greens.
+Garlic makes a great companion to many different garden crops because it’s aroma is a repellant for many pests.
+Plant garlic especially near fruit trees, roses, tomatoes, peppers and leafy greens.

 Garlic Pests and Diseases